Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Exercise_0/README.md

 **Tasks**

 1. Open QGIS and create a new project. .
 2. [Open the above files in QGIS](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/layer-concept).
 Load the vector layers via Layer -> Data Source Manager -> Vector into your programme.
-Load the CSV file via  Layer -> Data Source Manager -> Delimited text" in your programme.
+Load the test layer file (Significant Earthquake Data) via  Layer -> Data Source Manager -> Add Delimited text Layer in your programme.
+While loading the text layer make sure to open the drop-down menu “File Format” and check the box “costume delimiter” and “Tab”.
 3. Arrange the three layers in a practical order.
 4. Interact with the map and explore the data sets.
 Use the zoom tool and move the map.
 5. Save your project.